 Digital Economy Policy Forum

 The Digital Economy Policy Forum determines responses to government initiatives and other factors affecting Canada’s transition to a digital economy.
 The current focus is on drafting an ITAC paper that builds on the elements of the federal government’s Digital Canada 150 report.
 This group meets six to eight times a year.

 Human Resources (HR) Forum

-The HR Forum is a peer-to-peer networking group that meets approximately 5 times throughout the year and allows for information sharing and discussion on the latest HR trends, views and best practices in a confidential and open group environment.
-The HR Forum is an excellent professional development opportunity for HR professionals in the IT industry.
+The HR Forum is a peer-to-peer networking group that allows for information sharing and discussion of the latest HR trends, views and best practices in a group environment.
+It is an excellent professional development opportunity for HR professionals in the IT industry.
 A roundtable discussion is held during lunch at the end of each meeting to provide an opportunity to raise issues and seek answers to queries in an informal and confidential environment.
-You can also earn recertification points for your CHRP (Certified Human Resources Professional) designation and CCP (Certified Compensation Professional) designation by attending the ITAC HR Forum meetings.
-For more information contact Micheline Lepage (email@example.com) The HR Forum portal can only be accessed by ITAC members here.
+You can also earn re-certification points for your CHRP (Certified Human Resources Professional) and CCP (Certified Compensation Professional) designations by attending the ITAC HR Forum meetings.
+This group meets approximately five times a year.